karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

 cd ..
 ```

 Let's list the contents of the folders.
-The file "myfile.txt" was inside "newfolder" before, where is it now?
+The file "myfile.txt" was inside "myfolder" before, where is it now?

----

 We have so many identical files in our folders.
 Let's clean things up and delete some files: